Picture: Solar eclipse on 3 Nov 13 - taken at 5X1NH QTH, Fort Portal

 QRV since Nov 2007.
-Active from University of the Mountains of the Moon (MMU) in Fort Portal, Western Uganda and (occasionally) Kampala (the capital) when on trips from UK.
+Not a dxpedition - I work pro bono while in Uganda.On the air from the University of the Mountains of the Moon (MMU) in Fort Portal, Western Uganda and (occasionally) the capital, Kampala.
 Fort Portal is in the foothills of the beautiful Rwenzori Mountains which form the border with the Congo (about 25 kms away).
 It is a fertile area with a fine climate - a major local cash crop is tea.
-MMU is an independent (non-profit) university owned by the communty of the area.
-Last trip was November/December 2012
+MMU is an independent (non-profit) university owned by the community of the area.
+Next visit is September 2013 for 8 weeks.

 I actively support the DX Code (http://www.dx-code.org/link.htm)

 Last modified: 2013-11-30 06:45:55, 3136 bytes cached